Bhagat Singh: Hunger strike and Lahore conspiracy case

 Singh was re-arrested for murdering Saunders and Chanan Singh based on substantial evidence against him, including statements by his associates, Hans Raj Vohra and Jai Gopal.
 His life sentence in the Assembly Bomb case was deferred until the Saunders case was decided.
 He was sent to Central Jail Mianwali from the Delhi jail.
 There he witnessed discrimination between European and Indian prisoners.
 He considered himself, along with others, to be a political prisoner.
 He noted that he had received an enhanced diet at Delhi which was not being provided at Mianwali.
 He led other Indian, self-identified political prisoners he felt were being treated as common criminals in a hunger strike.
 They demanded equality in food standards, clothing, toiletries, and other hygienic necessities, as well as access to books and a daily newspaper.
 They argued that they should not be forced to do manual labour or any undignified work in the jail.

 The hunger strike inspired a rise in public support for Singh and his colleagues from around June 1929.
 The Tribune newspaper was particularly prominent in this movement and reported on mass meetings in places such as Lahore and Amritsar.
 The government had to apply Section 144 of the criminal code in an attempt to limit gatherings.

 Jawaharlal Nehru met Singh and the other strikers in Central Jail Mianwali.
 After the meeting, he stated:

 Muhammad Ali Jinnah spoke in support of the strikers in the Assembly, saying:

 The government tried to break the strike by placing different food items in the prison cells to test the prisoners' resolve.
 Water pitchers were filled with milk so that either the prisoners remained thirsty or broke their strike; nobody faltered and the impasse continued.
 The authorities then attempted force-feeding the prisoners but this was resisted.
 With the matter still unresolved, the Indian Viceroy, Lord Irwin, cut short his vacation in Simla to discuss the situation with jail authorities.
-Since the activities of the hunger strikers had gained popularity and attention amongst the people nationwide, the government decided to advance the start of the Saunders murder trial, which was henceforth called the Lahore Conspiracy Case.
+Since the activities of the hunger strikers had gained popularity and attention nationwide, the government decided to advance the start of the Saunders murder trial, which was henceforth called the Lahore Conspiracy Case.
 Singh was transported to Borstal Jail, Lahore, and the trial began there on 10 July 1929.
 In addition to charging them with the murder of Saunders, Singh and the 27 other prisoners were charged with plotting a conspiracy to murder Scott, and waging a war against the King.
 Singh, still on hunger strike, had to be carried to the court handcuffed on a stretcher; he had lost 14 lb from his original weight of 133 lb since beginning the strike.